 This course focuses on the identification, analysis, and implementation of communication strategies to facilitate formation of successful teams and partnerships.
 Students will develop a comprehensive knowledge of principles of adult learning and will examine clinical reasoning, judgment, and decision making in addressing the needs of diverse patients and populations across the life span.
 Emphasis will be placed on developing group leadership skills, building teams through communication and partnership, and conflict management in the light of change.

 This course is a foundation for the healthcare leader and manager shaping change across the continuum of care.
 It builds upon the knowledge base, tools, and abilities essential to function as an effective nurse leader and manager in a variety of healthcare systems.
 Students will synthesize management skills related to systems analysis, human resources, outcomes management, financial management, micro and macroeconomics, organizational development, business planning, conflict resolution and change management.
+The class includes both a didactic and practicum component.

 This course provides students with the opportunity to develop an evidence-based practice project with potential for dissemination.
 The project will be presented in both written and oral formats.